cpulvermacher/pam-login-interval/Readme.md

 ### `target_user`
 The user to limit logins for.
 For any other users, this module will not interfere with logins.
 If not specified, the `min_interval` setting will be applied to all users!
+Only a single user name can be specified.
+To limit multiple users (but not everyone), add the pam_log_interval.so module to your config file multiple times.

 ### `min_interval` (required)
 The minimum duration since the user's last login.
 This can be a number in seconds, or a duration in the form `1d2h3m4s` or `30m`.
 If a login is attempted before this time has elapsed, the login will be rejected.